 - Label and number your boxes at the front (not the side or top).
 The identification should be on the short side of the box, with the lid opening at the left, so that the information is visible when the boxes are on shelves.

-Completing the Transfer
+Completing the transfer

 You are responsible for arranging and covering the cost of the transfer.
 Once you have boxes ready for shipping, please contact us at least one day in advance so we know to expect them and can provide any special instructions for Materials Handling (Facilities).
-Unfortunately, we are not able to pick up your shipment but we can meet you at our loading dock.
+We are not able to pick up your shipment but we can meet you at our loading dock.

-Records of Academic Departments
+Records of academic departments

 - Generally, routine budget materials will not be considered.
 These should be retained in the department for at least 7 years, but not transferred to UASC.